Welcome to today's edition of the Rush 24-7 podcast.

 I know people who bought this notion after the 08 election that he was going to govern as a moderate.

-He's coming right out of the fed.
+He's coming right out of the these are conservative people.

 He's got Wall Street people that are in there.

-And it's why stimulus has turned out to be the disaster that it is, and it's why he is so utterly clueless as to how to bring down the unemployment rate.
+And it's why he is so utterly clueless as to how to bring down the unemployment rate.

-He can't think in the mindset of encouraging companies to go out and make lots and lots of money so they hire lots and lots of workers so that those workers can go and produce Lots and lots of more profits for those companies.
+He can't think in the mindset of encouraging companies to go out and make lots and lots of money so they hire lots and lots of workers so that those workers can go and produce lots and lots of more profits for those companies.

 That's what drives America, but he's never really bought into it.

-Let's go now to uh Meridian, Idaho, and Kevin.
+Let's go now to Meridian, Idaho.

 Hey, how are you doing today?